szymonlankauf/ASP_DHTMLX_example/README.md

 dotnet run
 ```

-You can observe app exposed on port 5000
+You can observe app exposed on port 5000.
+Execution of

 ```
 http localhost:5000